rclone/rclone/docs/content/docs.md

 It is also possible to specify a "timetable" of limits, which will cause certain limits to be applied at certain times.
-To specify a timetable, format your entries as "HH:MM,BANDWIDTH HH:MM,BANDWIDTH...".
+To specify a timetable, format your entries as "WEEKDAY-HH:MM,BANDWIDTH WEEKDAY-HH:MM,BANDWIDTH..." where:
+WEEKDAY is optional element.
+It could be writen as whole world or only using 3 first characters.
+HH:MM is an hour from 00:00 to 23:59.

 An example of a typical timetable to avoid link saturation during daytime working hours could be:

 `--bwlimit "08:00,512 12:00,10M 13:00,512 18:00,30M 23:00,off"`

-In this example, the transfer bandwidth will be set to 512kBytes/sec at 8am.
+In this example, the transfer bandwidth will be every day set to 512kBytes/sec at 8am.
 At noon, it will raise to 10Mbytes/s, and drop back to 512kBytes/sec at 1pm.
 At 6pm, the bandwidth limit will be set to 30MBytes/s, and at 11pm it will be completely disabled (full speed).
 Anything between 11pm and 8am will remain unlimited.

+An example of timetable with WEEKDAY could be:

+`--bwlimit "Mon-00:00,512 Fri-23:59,10M Sat-10:00,1M Sun-20:00,off"`

+It mean that, the transfer bandwidh will be set to 512kBytes/sec on Monday.
+It will raise to 10Mbytes/s before the end of Friday.
+At 10:00 on Sunday it will be set to 1Mbyte/s.
+From 20:00 at Sunday will be unlimited.

+Timeslots without weekday are extended to whole week.
+So this one example:

+`--bwlimit "Mon-00:00,512 12:00,1M Sun-20:00,off"`

+Is equal to this:

+`--bwlimit "Mon-00:00,512Mon-12:00,1M Tue-12:00,1M Wed-12:00,1M Thu-12:00,1M Fri-12:00,1M Sat-12:00,1M Sun-12:00,1M Sun-20:00,off"`

 Bandwidth limits only apply to the data transfer.
 They don't apply to the bandwidth of the directory listings etc.